My

 My current

-count is seven and they represent me pretty well.
+count is fourteen and they represent me pretty well.

 (I reached